 We are a partnership recently formed by Sunoco, Inc. This is the initial public offering of our common units.
-Holders of common units are entitled to receive quarterly distributions of available cash of \$0.45 per unit, or \$1.80 on an annualized basis, before any distributions are paid on our subordinated units, to the extent we have sufficient cash from operations after establishment of cash reserves and payment of fees and expenses, including payments to our general partner.
-The common units have been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol
+We expect the initial public offering price to be between \$ and \$ per unit.
+Common units are entitled to receive distributions of available cash of \$0.45 per quarter, or \$1.80 on an annualized basis, before any distributions are paid on our subordinated units.
+We intend to list the common units on the New York Stock Exchange under the symbol " ."